Getting Started

 console.log('Server running on http://localhost:3000');The router automatically handles batching, routing, and streaming responses.

-Step 5: Use on Client
+Step 5: Execute & Stream on Client

 // client.ts